 The department offers accelerated courses for credit in several areas of computer science.
 These courses go beyond traditional core topics and are designed for working professionals who are interested in keeping abreast of rapidly changing technologies.
-Accelerated courses pro3.0/4.0.
-Courses taken may be later applied toward an M.S. degree program.
-Applicants should have a bachelors degree from an accredited college or university.
-The degree need not be in computer science.

-- CS 587 Software Project Management
+Accelerated courses proCS 587 Software Project Management vide an opportunity for degree-seeking students at IIT to complete M.S. degree requirements in a shorter time period.
+If taken by non-degree students, these courses can be applied towards requirements for an M.S. degree at IIT.

-- CS 588 Advanced Software Engineering Development

-- CS 589 Software Testing and Analysis

-- CS 750 Computer-Aided Software Engineering

-- CS 763 Automated Software Testing
+- CS 588 Advanced Software Engineering Development - CS 589 Software Testing and Analysis Computer-Aided Software Engineering CS 750 - CS 763 Automated Software Testing